thousandeyes/thousandeyes-sdk-python/thousandeyes-sdk-usage/docs/UsageApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **get_test_units_usage**
+# **get_tests_units_usage**
-> TestsUsage get_test_units_usage(aid=aid, start_date=start_date, end_date=end_date, cursor=cursor)
+> TestsUsage get_tests_units_usage(aid=aid, start_date=start_date, end_date=end_date, cursor=cursor)

 Get cloud and enterprise agents units usage

 This endpoint returns the cloud and enterprise agents usage for all the tests for a specific time period, or the curent billing cycle if no time period is specified.
-In the `/v7/usage` API, an entprise agent's usage is reported in the account group where the agent was created (i.e Primary Account Group).
+In the `/v7/usage` API, an enterprise agent's usage is reported in the account group where the agent was created (i.e Primary Account Group).
 However in this API, the agent's usage is distributed among all the account groups where the tests are running on the particular agent.
 This API is also only available to customers on usage based pricing model.

 ### Example